A reception is in planning for our patronal feast following the 10:30 High Mass on Sunday, November 3. More information to follow next week.

 Weekly or monthly donations and tithes can now be made via direct deposit!
 This can be done by clicking on the new “Online Giving” link.
 The link is user-friendly and should be self-explanatory.

 - To set up recurring donations, click the “First Time?” button and create an account.

 - One-time “Quick” gifts are also possible through this link without logging in.

 - A ConnectNow Giving App can also be downloaded to the phone.

-While direct deposit is encouraged (45% of the parish is enrolled), check and cash donations are still welcome.
+While direct deposit is encouraged, check and cash donations are still welcome.
 As the envelope system has been discontinued, for cash donations to be credited for tax purposes, please be sure to put your name and address on the envelope that is used so it can be identified and recorded.
 Thank you!

 The St. Joseph Men’s Guild resumes meeting this Wednesday, October 9, at 7:30 PM in the hall at St. Boniface Church on 2nd Street.
 The format for the evening will be a presentation by one of the priests with time for questions and answers.
 This week’s topic: How to Navigate the News.
 Bring drinks and snacks to share.